shrutishirke/fitnessclassesplugin/readme.txt

 2.2 Widget:

-2.3 WordPress Dashboard (WP Dashboard): This is the backend of WordPress (wp-admin) where you can edit your website.
+2.3 WordPress Dashboard (WP Dashboard) Admin Panel: This is the backend of WordPress (wp-admin) where you can edit your website.
 It is the very first screen that you see when you log into the admin section of the website.
 An easy way to remember if you forget how to get to the site is add (wp-admin) at the end of your site's url, for example, https://phoenix.sheridanc.on.ca/~ccit3424/wp-admin
 The WP Dashboard gives an overview of the posts, pages, comments, and other activity of the site.
 It is where the user